arthurrump/arthurrump.com/source/_drafts/how-to-hide-the-statusbar-in-landscape-on-uwp.md

   - Windows 10 Mobile
 ---

+Windows 10 Mobile has lost a lot of the awesome UI/UX from the good ol' Windows Phone 7 era, but there's one thing that they kept around: the enormous amount of space the statusbar takes up in landscape view.
+I still love the look and feel of the old Windows Phone, but this thing has been bugging me since, well, my first smartphone.

 {% asset_img wp7.jpg "The StatusBar on WP7 (screenshots were impossible, back then)" %}

-Windows 10 Mobile has lost a lot of the awesome UI/UX from the good ol' Windows Phone 7 era, but there's one thing that they kept around: the enormous amount of space the statusbar takes up in landscape view.
-I love the feel of the old Windows Phone, but this thing has been bugging me since, well, my first smartphone and when building an app, I prefer to just hide the statusbar when the user goes into landscape mode.
-However, in portrait mode, the statusbar should be there.
+In my apps, I prefer to hide the statusbar when the user goes into landscape mode, but just let it stay where it is when in portrait mode.
+It includes some useful information, after all, and in portrait the amount of used space is acceptable.
 Here's my solution:

 ------
 tl;dr: